frdedynamics/hvl_robotics_website/_pages/shared_pages/ur-related-pages/ur3-machine-tending.md

 {: .notice--danger}

-Before connecting IO, turn the robot off and disconnect the power.
+**Danger:** Before connecting IO, turn the robot off and disconnect the power.
 Waita minute for any charge to dissipate.
 Or risk the unfortunate fate of being human toast! 🍞

 {: .notice--warning}

-If you wear out the IO connections by abusing them, shame on you!
+**Warning:** If you wear out the IO connections by abusing them, shame on you! 🔔 shame! 🔔 shame!

 {: .notice--info}